AdyGCode/ICT50120-SaaS-Library/ReadMe-API-1-index-show.md

 should only give 1 or 0), if it was then the response will be 200 ("Ok") and the author that was found.

-A review of HTTP response codes may be found in
+A review of HTTP response codes may be found in:

 - [ReadMe-API-0-introduction.md](ReadMe-API-0-introduction.md) 🔗

 ## Quick "Brute Force" Test (Not to be used normally)